argue

 • demonstrate

-stronger; the evidence shows something clearly
+stronger; shows clearly with proof

 文法句型